 After spending some time in the comic book shop we continued onto Alexanderplatz where we had lunch at a restaurant called Alex.
 It was situated under the TV tower which was one incentive for dining there as well it sharing the same name as my mum.
 If you thought that was exciting enough, the restaurant also had several sparrows flying around which was a frequent source of surprise to myself and other diners when they flew very close to our heads.

 After lunch we headed over to the Olympic stadium.
 It was a rather grey building which felt a little bit menacing, not entirely surprising considering it’s Nazi origin.
 We walked around the entire stadium, passing the swimming pool and bell tower as we went.
-At the back of the stadium, on the commemorative plaque, we saw Jesse Owen’s name right at the top which was of interest to me due to covering his success briefly at GCSE.
+At the back of the stadium, on the commemorative plaque, we saw Jesse Owen’s name right at the top which was of interest to me due to covering his success briefly during my GCSE years.

 Savignyplatz was our penultimate visit of the day.
 It was a more trendy area with smaller businesses, the bookshops in particular drawing my attention because they looked more exciting than ones back home.
 We walked around for a bit, absorbing the varied atmosphere present in the square before breaking at a local German pub, much to the happiness of my rather sore feet.
 We then had dinner at a friendly Italian restaurant.